Pbgopinadh/Bash/Ansible.md

 variables:

 tags are important concept. by using tags we can execute a certain no of if tasks instead of whole playbook play and tasks.

+so tags are given at play level and task level: so if a play and task in another play has same tag then, entire play and that specifc task of other will get executed.